rooseveltframework/roosevelt/README.md

   - Default shorthands:
     - `--prodproxy`
     - `-x`
-- `node app.js --cores <m>`: Configures how many CPUs your app will run on.
+- `node app.js --cores n`: Configures how many CPUs your app will run on.
-  - `<m>` can be either a number representing the desired cores, or you can supply `max` to use all available CPUs.
+  - `n` can be either a number representing the desired cores, or you can supply `max` to use all available CPUs.
     - Default is `1`.
   - Default shorthand:
     - `-c`